-CAPITAL PROJECTS IN FY17 CIP
+CAPITAL PROJECTS IN FY19 CIP

-The majority of spending in the FY17 CIP reflects the continued shift from legally mandated projects, to projects that support asset protection, water system redundancy, water pipeline replacement and rehabilitation, and community assistance programs.
-A description of the most significant projects included in the FY17 CIP follows, including the approximate costs for the five-fiscal year period covered by the FY17 CIP (Fiscal Years 2014 through 2018).
+The majority of spending in the FY19 CIP reflects the Authority's primary focus on asset protection, water system redundancy, water pipeline replacement and rehabilitation, and community assistance programs.
+A description of the most significant projects included in the FY19 CIP follows, including the approximate costs for the Current Budget Period (Fiscal Years 2019 through 2023), except where noted.